-The director's remuneration report, which can be found on pages 80-110 of the BP Annual Report and Form 20-F 2016 (bp.com/ remuneration) gives details of the directors' remuneration for the year ended 31 December 2016.
-The report includes a statement from the committee chair, the components of the executive directors' remuneration, and the non-executive directors' fees, all in accordance with the existing remuneration policy that was approved by shareholders at the 2014 AGM.
-The report being considered as resolution 2 does not include the part containing the directors' remuneration policy referred to in resolution 3 on pages 101-110.
+The directors' remuneration report, which can be found on pages 90-112 of the BP Annual Report and Form 20-F 2017 (bp.com/remuneration) gives details of the directors' remuneration for the year ended 31 December 2017.
+The report includes a statement from the committee chair, the components of the executive directors' remuneration and the non-executive directors' fees, all in accordance with the remuneration policy that was approved by shareholders at the 2017 AGM.

-The company's auditors, Ernst & Young, have audited those parts of the directors' remuneration report which are required to be audited and their report may be found in the BP Annual Report and Form 20-F 2016 (bp.com/annualreport).
-The report has been approved by the board and signed on its behalf by the company secretary.
+The company's former auditors, Ernst & Young LLP, have audited those parts of the directors' remuneration report which are required to be audited and their report may be found in the BP Annual Report and Form 20-F 2017 (bp.com/annualreport).
+The directors' remuneration report has been approved by the board and signed on its behalf by the company secretary.